YC’s most anticipated startup raised $16M from a16z before Demo Day – TechCrunch

 Since Trove did not present on Demo Day, we don’t have a clear understanding of the company’s growth.
 Trove is one of many startups in the space that are trying to make it easier to understand how to pay employees through cash and equity within a startup.
 Just last week, Welcome raised $1.4 million with the goal of providing a clear picture of how total compensation works to job candidates.
 It describes itself as a “first offer management and closing platform.”

-Across startupland, the size of seed rounds has been growing.
+Across startup-land, the size of seed rounds has been growing.
 In 2018, the average seed round was $5.6 million.
 Yet Y Combinator serves as sort of an anecdote for how big the rounds could actually get.
 Over time, the incubator graduates startups with competitively priced rounds on high valuations.

 It hasn’t always been this way.
 For a sense of how things changed, consider that Trove raised at a $75 million post-money valuation, while Airbnb, which was once a Y combinator company, raised its first check at around a $2.5 million valuation in 2009.

 So while high valuations are somewhat expected of Y Combinator graduates, Trove’s raise comes with a pandemic-sized footnote.
-Startups are closing big rounds even in a remote investment world, showing that the fundraising scene for seed stage startups definitely isn’t as bleak as we thought it would be in early March.
+Startups are closing big rounds even in a remote investment world, showing that the fundraising scene for seed-stage startups definitely isn’t as bleak as we thought it would be in early March.

-It’s clear that A16z isn’t shy about placing big valuations on months old companies.
+It’s clear that a16z isn’t shy about placing big valuations on months old companies.

 Last summer, the firm landed a lead investor spot with Tandem, another breakout star from the Y Combinator cohort.
-This year, A16z beat out other investors to lead a financing in Clubhouse, a buzzy app loved by VC and Silicon Valley elite, at a $100 million valuation.
+This year, a16z beat out other investors to lead a financing in Clubhouse, a buzzy app loved by the VC and Silicon Valley elite, at a $100 million valuation.

 Other investors in Trove include the Graduate Fund, Backend Capital, and Village Global, according to Trove’s website.